k-barton/komodor/README.md

 This extension forked from [“Sciviews-K”](https://community.komodoide.com/packages/addons/sciviews-k/) by Philippe Grosjean, and since then has been largely rewritten.

-"R" language provided by this add-on is named __“R\_extended”__ to avoid conflict with Komodo's own R syntax highlighter.
+This add-on provides a file type named __“R\_extended”__ to avoid conflict with Komodo's built-in R syntax highlighter.
 Code completion and syntax checking works only with “R\_extended” not “R“.

 **Features:**

-* Start/close “R” session from Komodo
+* Connect to “R” session from Komodo
 * Execution of R code from within editor:
    + output from R is shown in the _Command Output_ pane
    + execute (or `source`) the current line or selection, bookmark-delimited